You are here

 Office of Risk Management

 - The Office of Risk Management at the University of Maryland is responsible for coordinating all camp and youth programs to ensure compliance with all state and university requirements.
-The Office of Risk Management is also the repository for receipt of all criminal background check records for UMD Camps and Youth Programs and Third Party Sports Camps and for processing all Child Protective Services forms to the proper counties for processing.
+The Office of Risk Management is also the repository for receipt of all criminal background check records for UMD Camps and Youth Programs and for processing all Child Protective Services forms to the proper counties for processing.
 Once background check records are received (State of MD and FBI), the records are checked for any "flags" either from the State of Maryland (CJIS) or the FBI.
 Based on available information about the infraction, the Office of Risk Management and the Legal Office discuss the infraction and a decision on how to proceed is determined.

 - The Office of Risk Management will communicate with the Camp or Youth Program Director should a flag infraction warrant not allowing the intended camp employee to work the camp.